-Dissolved Oxygen
+Dissolved Oxygen (DO)

-Dissolved oxygen (DO) in water is a critical requirement for the aquatic life in lakes.
-Although there is an optimal oxygen range for each organism (DO levels > 5 mg/L are considered sufficient), DO measures < 3 mg/L indicate a higher likelihood that conditions that would suffocate aquatic life exist.
-In Utah, nearly 100% of lakes are in GOOD condition for DO; and only 1% is considered in FAIR condition.
-None of the lakes sampled had conditions where low DO was a concern.
+Dissolved oxygen in the water is a critical requirement for the aquatic life in lakes..
+Although there is an optimal oxygen range for each organism (DO levels > 5 mg/L are considered sufficient), DO measures < 3 mg/L indicate that there is a higher likelihood that conditions that would suffocate aquatic life exist.
+In Utah, nearly 100 percent of lakes are in good condition for dissolved oxygen; and only a percent is considered in fair condition.
+None of the lakes sampled had conditions where low dissolved oxygen was a concern.